 - ship information—including type, draft and size

 - port authority, port operator and other entity clearances

-- Indigenous and non-Indigenous cultural heritage clearances.
+- Indigenous and non-Indigenous cultural heritage clearances (if relevant).

 - evidence of an evacuation plan in case the ship needs to evacuate the area quickly.

-Pay the fee.
+- Pay the assessment fee.

 - The application will then be reviewed and applicants will be told if the application was approved and the conditions of use.

 - If approved, the 12 month occupancy fee will also need to be paid before the authority is issued.

 Renewing a buoy mooring authority